 Lift Assisted Backcountry Skiing

-Avalanche Safety Equipment: Provided at no extra charge for all guests on all Powder Hunter day trips.
+Avalanche Safety Equipment: Provided at no extra charge for all guests on all Lift Assisted Backcountry day trips.
 Please let us know in advance if you do not have your own!!

-Lift Tickets: At the time of booking, we will charge for lift tickets for all Powder Hunter trips; however if on the trip date you already have a ticket for the area we decide to visit (or access to a better deal than Hokkaido Backcountry Club is able obtain) then Black Diamond Tours will refund in full the amount paid in advance for tickets (¥ 5,000/ticket).
+Lift Tickets: At the time of booking, we will charge for lift tickets for all lift assisted backcountry trips; however if on the trip date you already have a ticket for the area we decide to visit (or access to a better deal than Hokkaido Backcountry Club is able obtain) then HBC will refund in full the amount paid in advance for tickets (¥ 8,000/ticket).

-Uphill Travel: Although we use the lifts to access the backcountry, our lift assisted backcountry trips involve touring with either AT skis or splitboards including skins to access the best powder on that day.
-Hiking will be kept to a minimum.
+Uphill Travel: Although we use the lifts to access the backcountry, our lift assisted backcountry trips often involve touring with either AT skis or splitboards including skins to access the best powder on that day.

 Flexibility: In addition to total flexibility to head to any ski area within reach of Niseko on the day of your trip, we can usually even change your trip to a backcountry tour if weather conditions are better suited to that.
-If we are able to make this adjustment, there may be some cost difference but HBC will refund / charge on site as necessary to make the change.
+If we are able to make this adjustment, HBC will refund the lift tickets.

-Included below is a brief description of some (but not all) of our options on Powder Hunter trips.
+Included below is a brief description of some (but not all) of our options on lift-assisted backcountry trips.
 Please note we do not accept bookings for specific resorts on mixed-group trips; this allows us to let the weather dictate where we go on the day of your trip.
 However, we do accept requests and on private trips.

 *Requested destination must be within day trip reach of Niseko ie. maximum 2 hours travel time each way.